SIGPLAN/SIGPLAN.github.io/LongTermMentoring.md

 In response to these needs, SIGPLAN-M matches mentors with mentees from different institutions for mentoring relationships that last at least a year.
-As of November 2022, there are about 300 and 200 mentors participating in the program.
+As of November 2022, there are about 300 mentees and 200 mentors participating in the program.
 Here are some testimonials from mentees:

 > [SIGPLAN-M is] a career saver!